Opinion | Republicans will exonerate Trump, but they can’t ignore the horrors

 Treason!

-And can they really exonerate Trump, who, after fomenting a siege that injured 140 officers and ultimately claimed seven lives (including a Capitol Police officer bludgeoned to death with a fire extinguisher), sided with the attackers.
+And can they really exonerate Trump, who, after fomenting a siege that injured 140 officers and ultimately claimed seven lives (including a Capitol Police officer bludgeoned to death with a fire extinguisher), sided with the attackers?

 “These are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away from great patriots who have been badly & unfairly treated for so long,” Trump tweeted after the attack.
 “Go home with love & peace.
 Remember this day forever!”